roshansamuel/joss_saras/paper.md

 ``SARAS`` also includes solvers for hydrodynamic flow, namely the incompressible Navier-Stokes initial value problem (IVP), as well as for scalar convection, like Rayleigh Benard Convection.
-Presently, we use semi-implicit Crank-Nicholson [@Crank:1947] for time-advancing the IVP.
+Presently, we use semi-implicit Crank-Nicholson [@Crank:1947] method for time-advancing the IVP.
-The solver uses Marker and Cell method (MAC) [@Harlow:PF1965] for discretizing the velocity and pressure field.
+The solver uses Marker and Cell method (MAC) [@Harlow:PF1965] for discretizing the velocity and pressure fields.

 # Mathematics